Senaaravichandran/audio-denoising/README.md

 - **Python 3.8+** - [Download Python](https://www.python.org/downloads/)
 - **Node.js 18+** - [Download Node.js](https://nodejs.org/)
 - **FFmpeg** (Optional) - [Download FFmpeg](https://ffmpeg.org/download.html) for video processing
+- To get the dataset of clean and noisy data, downlaod the data from https://datashare.ed.ac.uk/handle/10283/2791 and create a folder named data in the project folder and then inside the project folder, create two folder named (clean,noisy) and then transfer all the data (.wav) files into it.

 ### 🚀 One-Click Installation & Launch